Anyone with US taxable income or an old retirement account can start a Traditional IRA or Roth IRA.

-To contribute to a new IRA, you must be younger than 70 and 1/2.
-Depending on your income, filing status, and whether you have a retirement plan at work, you're able to make a contribution to your IRA and the contribution may or may not be tax-deductible.
+To do new contributions to a new IRA, you must be younger than 70 and 1/2.
+Depending on your income, filing status, you're able to make a contribution to your IRA and the contribution may or may not be tax-deductible.

 For Traditional IRAs, there are no income limits.
 Your income may or may not be tax-deductible.

 For Roth IRAs, there are income limits.
 Check if you qualify.

 You must have earned income to contribute to any IRA, including a Rocket Dollar Self-Directed IRA account.
 Your contributions for 2019 are limited to $6,000 for those younger than 50 or $7,000 for those 50 and older.

 Additionally, anyone with a 401(k) plan, 403(b) plan, a 457 plan, a SEP-IRA, a SIMPLE IRA, or a Traditional IRA may be eligible to roll over into a Rocket Dollar Self-Directed Traditional IRA.

 - The opportunities unlocked by opening a Rocket Dollar Self-Directed IRA versus a Traditional IRA

 - Using your Rocket Dollar Self-Directed IRA as a tool for environmental and social change

 - Choosing between Rocket Dollar's Self-Directed Roth IRA or Rocket Dollar's Self-Directed Traditional IRA?
 Find the one that is best for you!